Bernard Arnault is Chairman and CEO of LVMH Moët Hennessy – Louis Vuitton, the world’s leading luxury products group.

 Mr. Arnault remained there until 1984, when he undertook the reorganization of the Financière Agache holding company.
 He returned the group to profitability as he embarked upon a strategy of developing the world’s leading luxury products company.
 In the process, he reinvigorated Christian Dior as the cornerstone of the new organization.

-In 1989, Mr. Arnault accomplished his objective of creating the world’s leading luxury products group when he assumed control of LVMH Moët Hennessy – Louis Vuitton, vowing to assure French luxury goods brand leadership worldwide.
-Mr. Arnault has been Chairman and CEO of the company ever since.
+In 1989, Mr. Arnault became the majority shareholder of LVMH Moët Hennessy – Louis Vuitton, creating the world’s leading luxury products group.
+Mr. Arnault has been Chairman and CEO of the company since that date.

-Mr. Arnault is also President of the Board of Directors of Groupe Arnault S.A. (his family holding company).
+Mr. Arnault is also President of the Board of Directors of Groupe Arnault S.E. (his family holding company).

 Mr. Arnault is married and has five children.